 Before we get ahead of ourselves we need to make one change to our code.
 LLVM’s IR, the bitcode, isn’t always platform independent.
 In the case of WebAssembly, we need to tell LLVM to generate bitcode that is compatible for a specific target triple.
-It’s called “triple” because it used to be contain three segments, though even though now it’s four the name sticks.
-So it’s a string that has the format
+It’s a string that has the format

 There are two WebAssembly triples LLVM currently supports with differing ABIs.

 "elf"ABI in this triple is mostly used as the convention the Binaryen tooling uses, like s2wasm.
 It can convert LLVM

 .wasm format — more on this later.
 Whereas the

 "wasm"ABI is what clang uses to generate

 .wasm files directly, without Binaryen at all ¹.
 Soon that will be the preferred triple, but in my experience it’s not yet ready so we’ll focus on the